 Make a real difference to your community

-People living with a serious, long-term or terminal illness often struggle with loneliness and could do with some extra support.
+People living with a serious, long-term or terminal illness, as well as the elderly, often struggle with loneliness and could do with some extra support.
 Compassionate Neighbours can really make a difference.
 They are a network of trained people who offer their time, companionship and support to people living in their community who are coping with serious illness or old age.

 Compassionate Neighbours help others by:

 - offering friendship, emotional support and a listening ear

 - helping them to do they things they like doing

 - helping them stay connected to the community as well as family and friends

 All training and support is provided free of charge.